milinsolutions/RADAR-airspace-coordinate-verifier/README.md

 ---

 ## Overview
 RADAR is a lightweight, browser-native operational safety tool that eliminates manual coordinate transcription errors in flight planning operations.
-Built as a single HTML file requiring zero installation, it serves as a verified single source of truth for Romanian airspace restriction coordinates — accessible instantly from any shared terminal or browser environment.
+Built as a self-contained HTML application requiring zero installation, it serves as a verified single source of truth for Romanian airspace restriction coordinates — accessible instantly from any shared terminal or browser environment.

 ---